 — Día de los Muertos Fireworks @ Krieg Field

 Tuesday October 31, 9:30 p.m.

 Planet K’s Annual Texas Fireworks begin at 9:30 p.m., and take place behind Krieg Baseball Fields, on S. Pleasant Valley Rd., just south of the Colorado River.
-While the fireworks are visible from all of East Austin and beyond, Krieg Baseball Fields are a great place to enjoy the show.
+Also expect face painting, live art exhibits, vendor booths, community/charity booths, and food trucks.

-— Dia de los Muertos — Let’s Dance @ Central Market North Lamar
+— Dia de los Muertos @ Central Market North Lamar

 Join Central Market for their annual Dia de los Muertos celebration featuring Austin Samba School and Las Monas de San Antonio!
 Bring your friends and family, grab a snack, and prepare for the biggest and most elaborate Central Market show of the year, complete with puppets, live drums and dozens of dancers.
 Feeling especially festive?
 Come out in your own Day of the Dead face paint and costume and join in on the dancing and celebration.
 Free and open to the public.

-–> For even more Día de los Muertos events, including tequila tastings and parties for grown-ups, click here.
+–> For even more Día de los Muertos events, including parties for grown-ups, click here.